Fun Ways to Celebrate Canada Day in Your Own Backyard

 Balloon Volleyball

-In this version of volleyball, each participant has a red or white balloon.
-Kids simply try to keep their balloons in the air for as long as they can, by gently tapping the balloon into the air before it lands on the ground.
-Older kids can tap the balloon back and forth like regular volleyball.
+• Younger kids can play without a net.
+The object of the game is simply to keep the balloons in the air for as long as possible, by tapping the balloon into the air before it lands on the ground.

 Related: Backyard Play without a Playground